An Unmarked Grave, in Such Hallowed Ground

 Tun Tavern, or the Conestoga Wagon Inn?

 In June 1776, Robert Mullan, a local businessman and friend of Samuel Nicholas, was appointed as Captain of the Marines.
-At the time, Mullan was the owner and proprietor of Tun Tavern, one of the first and largest brew houses in Philadelphia.
+At the time, Mullan was the proprietor of Tun Tavern, one of the first and largest brew houses in Philadelphia.
 Most administrative work and meetings, such as officer rank assignments, took place at the Conestoga Wagon Inn, while recruitment primarily occurred at Tun Tavern due to its closer proximity to the wharf.

 After Nicholas retired from service, he continued his work as the Inn’s proprietor.
-Despite no longer being used as a meeting space for the Marines and their officers, the Inn remained an essential venue for local government officials and the community.
+Despite no longer being used as a meeting space for the Marines and their officers, the Inn remained an essential venue for local officials and the community.
 On May 25, 1787, the Constitutional Convention met in Philadelphia at the State House, now known as Independence Hall, and several delegates stayed at the Conestoga Wagon Inn.

 When Nicholas passed in 1790, his wife, Mary Nicholas, continued to operate the Inn, as her family still owned it.
 Nicholas’ mother-in-law, Mary Gray Jenkins, passed away on June 23, 1797, and requested that the Conestoga Wagon Inn be sold.
 Josiah Harmar, Nicholas’ brother-in-law, purchased the Inn on September 19, 1798, but he likely did not operate it.